wp-graphql/wp-graphql-woocommerce/docs/configuring-graphql-client-for-user-session.md

 We can also put the `createErrorLink` callback in our `from()` call when defining the `ApolloClient` to ensure it's never executed on a request failed due to an invalid token.

 And with the creation of the `createUpdateLink` link, we now have an Apollo Client that completely manages the WooCommerce session.
 Note that this doesn't account for all use cases, specifically dealing with registered WooCommerce customers.
 In such cases, you'll need to use a second JWT for identifying their WordPress account, called an Authentication Token or auth token for short.
-For handling user authentication, auth tokens, and refresh tokens, refer to the next guide.
+For handling user authentication, auth tokens, and refresh tokens, refer to the next section.

 This should provide you with a solid foundation for setting up a GraphQL client that effectively manages user sessions in your e-commerce application.
 By following the steps outlined, you'll be able to create a seamless experience for your users when interacting with both WooCommerce, ultimately saving development time and effort.